jenkinsci/blueocean-plugin/acceptance-tests/README.md

 ### Run tests against a local instance

 ATH looks for a properties file at `~/.blueocean-ath-config` (or any combination of similar command line options).
-These options will allow you to run a local ChromeDriver and execute the ATH against a local development instance that you can debug/etc..
+These options will allow you to run a local [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/), for example, and execute the ATH against a local development instance that you can debug/etc..
 Currently these properties are supported and/or necessary:
 ```webDriverType=chrome
 webDriverUrl=http://localhost:9515